Chart Color Schemes

 Infrastructure

-Cairnlea has moderate levels of nearby infrastructure activity, ranking in the 40thth percentile nationally
+Cairnlea has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 21 projects that could affect this region.
-Notable ones include Cairnlea Estate Final Stage, Deer Park Dome Redevelopment, Avondale Heights - Former TAFE Campus Redevelopment, and Deer Park Estate.
-The following list details those most likely to be relevant.
+AreaSearch has identified 21 projects likely to affect the area.
+Notable projects include Cairnlea Estate Final Stage, Deer Park Dome Redevelopment, Avondale Heights - Former TAFE Campus Redevelopment, and Sunshine Energy Park.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.